hhangular/hhangular/projects/pdfjs/README.md

 # pdfjs [![Build Status](https://travis-ci.org/hhangular/hhangular.svg?branch=master)](https://travis-ci.org/hhangular/hhangular)

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.0.
+This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.0.

-It's a collection of components for angular 8x

-###pdfjs
+You can read how [here](https://angular.io/guide/creating-libraries)

+This library contains an angular module PdfjsModule that contains a collection of components.

-pdfjs is implementation of mozilla pdfjs for angular x.
+Components of PdfjsModule are implementation of mozilla pdfjs for angular 8x.

 It contains some components for use easily the [mozilla pdf viewer pdfjs](https://github.com/mozilla/pdf.js).

 ### dependencies
   - pdfjs-dist